 What is the Family Mentor Program?

-Mentors are parents who have been identified as effective managers of their own child’s healthcare.
-Mentors are required to complete the following:
+Mentors are parents who have been identified as effective managers of their own child’s healthcare and are required to complete the following:

 - Submit an application and letter of support from the healthcare provider most familiar with their child’s care